Crop Genebank Head of Service

 An exciting opportunity has arisen for a Postdoctoral Researcher to join the Carella Group at the John Innes Centre, working on cutting-edge science in the field of Evo-MPMI (Evolutionary Molecular Plant-Microbe Interactions).

-We are a curious, enthusiastic, and innovative research group exploring the diversity of defence responses that evolved to protect land plants from pathogen infection.
-Using comparative macroevolutionary and molecular genetic approaches, our group explores widely-distributed and lineage-specific aspects of immunity that will inform future efforts to protect plants from harmful pathogens.
+We are a curious, enthusiastic, and innovative research group exploring the diversity of pathogen infection and plant immune processes underpinning host-microbe interactions across the green lineage.
+Using comparative macroevolutionary and molecular genetic approaches, our group explores widely-distributed and lineage-specific aspects of immunity & infection that will inform future efforts to protect plants from harmful pathogens.

-Working as part of a team led by Phil Carella, you will perform key experiments aimed at identifying and understanding immune processes that evolved in divergent land plants like the liverwort Marchantia polymorpha.
+Working as part of a team led by Phil Carella, you will perform key experiments aimed at identifying and understanding virulence processes enabling broad host infection of Pseudomonas phytopathogens in divergent land plants like the liverwort Marchantia polymorpha.
 The role will provide you with a broad range of stimulating activities, including:

-- Experience with a wide range of plant pathogenic microbes.
+- Experience with a wide range of plant and microbial techniques including genetics, biochemistry, and computational approaches.

 In this role, you will have the opportunity to develop your skills in the emerging field of Evo-MPMI (evolutionary molecular plant-microbe interactions).
 You will also work with world leading scientists who are experts in their field.

-You will have a PhD in Molecular Biology and/or Biochemistry.
-You will have in-depth knowledge of organismal immunity, a general understanding of evolution, and demonstrable experience in molecular biology/microbiology.
+You will have a PhD in Molecular Microbiology, Plant Biology and/or Biochemistry.
+You will have in-depth knowledge of microbial virulence strategies, a general understanding of evolutionary plant-pathogen interactions, and demonstrable experience in molecular biology/microbiology.

-For further information and details of how to apply please click here or contact the Human Resources team on 01603 450814 or nbi.recruitment@nbi.ac.uk quoting reference 1005011.
+Further information and details of how to apply can be found here or contact the Human Resources team on 01603 450814 or nbi.recruitment@nbi.ac.uk quoting reference 1005023.

 This role meets the criteria for a visa application, and we encourage all qualified candidates to apply.
 Where the successful applicant requires a visa, we will fund the costs for their visa and the Immigration Health Surcharge.
 Please contact the Human Resources Team if you have any questions regarding your application or visa options.